Dev-Clair/Payment-API/README.md

 # PAYMENT-API

-The PAYMENT API is a RESTful web service that allows you to manage payment methods, customers and payments using reliable product endpoints.
+The PAYMENT API is a RESTful web service that allows you to aggregate and manage payment methods, customers and payments using reliable product endpoints.
 This API is built using the Slim PHP framework, adheres to RESTful principles, and provides features for CRUD operations.

 ## Table of Contents